DifFace: Blind Face Restoration with Diffused Error Contraction: Limitation

-\subsection{Limitation}
+For the task of inpainting, we have devised an associated optimization strategy to further refine the recovered results during sampling as introduced in Sec.~\ref{sec:extension}.
+The specific optimization problem is formally articulated in Eq.~\eqref{eq:inparing_optimization}, involving in a key hyper-parameter $\gamma$.
+This hyper-parameter controls the degree of influence exerted by the priori knowledge of the degradation model.
+To exemplify the impact of this hyper-parameter, we present the visual results obtained by our method under various $\gamma$ configurations in Figure~\ref{fig:gamma-inpainting}.
+When $\gamma$ is set to zero, thus omitting the optimized procedure, discernible incoherence emerges between the recovered regions and the unmasked areas.
+However, this inconsistency can be notably mitigated by increasing the value of $\gamma$.
+This observation indicates the importance and effectiveness of the proposed strategy in addressing the incoherence issue.

+\section{Limitation}

-Despite the good performance of \textit{DifFace}, the inference efficiency of our method is limited by the iterative sampling process inherited from the diffusion model.
-In this paper, we mainly report the results of \textit{DifFace} by setting the starting timestep to be 100.
-To more comprehensively evaluate its efficiency, we list the performances of \textit{DifFace} on CelebA-Test under different acceleration settings in Table~\ref{tab:accelerate_performance}.
+Despite the commendable performance of \textit{DifFace}, the inference efficiency of our method is limited by the iterative sampling process inherited from the diffusion model.
+To provide a quantitative evaluation, we present a comparison on the running time of \textit{DifFace} alongside other competitive methods in Table~\ref{tab:running_times_inpainting} and Table~\ref{tab:running_times_bfr}, which are conducted on the tasks of face inpainting and face restoration, respectively.

+Upon reviewing the results of~Table~\ref{tab:running_times_inpainting} with regards to inpainting, it is evident that \textit{DifFace} exhibits conspicuous advantages in terms of efficiency among the diffusion-based approaches, inluding RePaint~\cite{Lugmayr_2022_CVPR}, DDRM~\cite{kawar2022denoising}, Score-SDE~\cite{song2020score}, and MCG~\cite{chung2022improving}.
+Unfortunately, it still maintains a comparatively slower runtime when compared to CNN-based methodologies of DeepFillv2~\cite{yu2018bisenet} and LaMa~\cite{suvorov2022resolution}.
+Nonetheless, in light of its consistently superior performance, it is well-founded that our proposed \textit{DifFace} holds great and practical promise for inpainting.

+For the task of BFR, the corresponding efficiency assessment is summarized in Table~\ref{tab:running_times_bfr}. \textit{DifFace} demonstrates competitiveness with the optimization-based approach PULSE~\cite{menon2020pulse} in terms of speed, while exhibiting slower performance compared to other GAN-based methodologies.
+It is worth highlighting that \textit{DifFace} can be further accelerated through DDIM~\cite{song2021denoising}.
+Specifically, Table~\ref{tab:acceleration} offers a comprehensive performance analysis of \textit{DifFace} on the CelebA-Test dataset under various acceleration settings.
 We can see that it is possible to reduce the sampling process to 20 steps without evident performance drop.
-Under this setting, \textit{DifFace} is still comparable to CodeFormer.
-This cuts the running time to 0.92s, lying between DFDNet and CodeFormer.
-In future work, we will explore more advanced accelerated techniques to further impove its inference speed.
-As for the model size, the diffused estimator and the pretrained diffusion model in \textit{DifFace} contains 15.79M and 159.59M parameters respectively.
-This is also comparable to DFDNet and CodeFormer.
+Under this setting, \textit{DifFace} is still comparable to CodeFormer~\cite{toward2022zhou}.
+This cuts the running time to 0.92s, falling between DFDNet~\cite{li2020blind} and CodeFormer~\cite{toward2022zhou}.
+We are committed to exploring more advanced acceleration techniques in our future research endeavors to further enhance inference speed.